tedtoal/Button_TT/README.md

 Note that "Calibration" is included as part of the button name, since it is quite possible other screens will have similarly-named buttons.

-Some more constants are added to the section of constants to be used when calling *initButton()*:
+More constants are added to the section of constants to be used when calling *initButton()*:

 ```
 // Negative button width/height values to use when creating buttons for the LCD